spacebabies/website/content/changelog/testing-applications-with-chrome-devtools-protocol/index.md

 > Quick TLDR: I can control Chrome like a puppeteer and make it go through a project that is still under construction.
 It can do everything Chrome can, using a script I write.
 And it happily keeps testing everything, day after day.
 Hands in the air for outsourcing boring stuff!

-{{< figure src="la-et-ms-dead-or-alive-s-you-spin-me-round-like-a-record-20161024.jpg" alt="You spin me right round baby right round like a record baby right round round round" >}}
+{{< multi-figure src="la-et-ms-dead-or-alive-s-you-spin-me-round-like-a-record-20161024" alt="You spin me right round baby right round like a record baby right round round round" >}}

 For Ruby on Rails you need a few bits and pieces to make everything work together.
 Notoriously, a webdriver and Selenium.
 The former is additional software to be installed on the computer, and the latter is generic browser automation software.